Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Background and Related Work

-Many existing approaches attempt to conquer this challenge through the population point of view: \cite{degenhart2020stabilization} proposed a manifold alignment method to continuously update a neural decoder over time as neurons may shift in and out of the recording; \cite{farshchian2018adversarial} proposed an adversarial domain adaptation for stable brain-machine interfaces; \cite{jude2022robust} proposed a robust alignment of cross-session recordings of neural population activity through unsupervised domain adaptation; \cite{pandarinath2018inferring} fit each set of neurons with its own encoder and used dynamics to inform alignment in the latent space during training.
-Crucially, these works all rely on a subset of common neurons across recordings which can be matched \cite{degenhart2020stabilization}.
-However, such a subset of course does not exist across animals.
-Although there are works assume that the neural activities are intrinsically stochastic \cite{duncker2019learning,kim2021inferring}, we believe it is reasonable to expect that there exists individuals that share similar representations when producing similar behaviour.
+Many existing approaches attempt to address this challenge by learning population-level descriptions of neural data and finding ways to align their latent representations \cite{dabagia2022comparing,dyer2017cryptography}.
+For example, \cite{degenhart2020stabilization} proposed a manifold alignment method to continuously update a neural decoder over time as neurons shift in and out of the recording; \cite{farshchian2018adversarial} proposed an adversarial domain adaptation for stable brain-machine interfaces; \cite{jude2022robust} proposed a robust alignment of cross-session recordings of neural population activity through unsupervised domain adaptation; \cite{pandarinath2018inferring} fit each set of neurons with its own encoder and used dynamics to inform alignment in the latent space during training.
+While such approaches have provided useful insights into the stability of neural representations across subsets of distinct neurons in the same and different brains solving the same task \cite{gallego2020long}, the representations used for alignment are all formed jointly across the entire neural recording and thus each new dataset needs a different encoder or unique re-mapping, making it inherently unscalable when applied to many new datasets. \ours provides a novel strategy for decomposing neural dynamics that can be applied to arbitrary numbers of new recordings, making it possible to scale to large numbers of datasets.
+In addition, \ours can potentially be used to find neuron-level correspondence (or functional correspondence) through its decomposed representation of the population-level activity.